⚠️ Use credit cards responsibly!

 How to protect yourself

-With so many data breaches happening every year I would advise any savvy consumer to make sure to only keep money with an investment brokerage who offers protection against identity theft.
+With so many data breaches happening every year I would advise any savvy consumer to make sure to only keep money with an investment brokerage that offers protection against identity theft.
 Upon my limited research, I found that Fidelity and Charles Schwab offer great coverage as long as you keep your login information private and notify them immediately of any suspicious activity.

 Fidelty